albireo77/moonrtx/README.md

 - Python
 - pip (Python package manager)
 - NVIDIA RTX graphics card with installed NVIDIA drivers
 - As of now application was tested on Windows only.
-It should run on Linux when PlotOptix prerequisites for this OS are met.
+It should run on Linux when PlotOptiX prerequisites for this OS are met.
 More details [here](https://github.com/rnd-team-dev/plotoptix?tab=readme-ov-file#linux-prerequisites)

 ## Install
 ```bash